ethereum/devp2p/caps/eth.md

 ### NewBlock (0x07)

-`[block, total-difficulty: P]`
+`[block, td: P]`

-Specify a single complete block that the peer should know about. `total-difficulty` is the total difficulty of the block, i.e. the sum of all block difficulties up to and including this block.
+Specify a single complete block that the peer should know about. `td` is the total difficulty of the block, i.e. the sum of all block difficulties up to and including this block.

 ### NewPooledTransactionHashes (0x08)